Kernix13/vision-grid-express/README.md

 ## Project Overview

-VisualGrid is a responsive web application for visual project planning, goal-setting, and creative inspiration.
-It allows users to search the Unsplash API for images, curate their favorites into a personalized "vision board," and attach notes, ideas, or goal statements to each image.
+VisualGrid is a client-side web app for visual project planning and goal-setting.
+Users can search the Unsplash API, save images to a personalized board, and attach notes or goal statements to each item.
+The app includes modal image views, a full-screen slider, localStorage persistence, and tools for organizing, annotating, and revisiting saved images.

-Whether the user is planning a home renovation, building an inspiration board, organizing a personal goal-setting workflow, or brainstorming a creative project, VisualGrid provides a simple way to collect images, annotate them, and revisit them in a structured space.

-Users can search for images, browse them in grid or modal views, save their favorites, and revisit past searches at any time.
-Saved images, and their associated notes, are stored locally and displayed on a dedicated board page, where users can reorder, edit, or remove items.
-From the board page, users can open any saved image in a modal to add a dedicated affirmation or goal heading, and navigate between all saved images to streamline editing.
-VisualGrid also includes a full-screen lightbox/slider that cycles through saved images, displaying either the user’s page notes or their affirmation/goal statements.

 <div align="right">&#8673; <a href="#back-to-top" title="Table of Contents">Back to Top</a></div>